BIS Innovation Hub

 Mandate and Swiss Centre

-The BIS Innovation Hub was set up in 2019 and maintains centres in Switzerland, Hong Kong, Singapore, London and Stockholm, with further centres soon to open in Paris/Frankfurt and Toronto.
-In addition, a strategic partnership has been established with the Federal Reserve Bank of New York.
-The Hub's aim is to gain in-depth insights into relevant technological developments affecting central banking, and to develop public goods in the technology space geared towards further improving the functioning of the global financial system.
-Employees of the BIS and the SNB work on various projects at the BIS Innovation Hub's Swiss Centre, with offices in Basel and Zurich.
-A selection of current and concluded projects is presented below.
+The BIS Innovation Hub was set up in 2019 and maintains seven centres: Switzerland, Hong Kong, Singapore, London, Nordic (Stockholm), Eurosystem (Paris and Frankfurt) and Toronto.
+In addition, a strategic partnership was established with the Federal Reserve Bank of New York.
+The Innovation Hub's objective is to gain in-depth insight into technological developments of relevance to central banking.
+It also aims to develop public goods in the technology space geared towards further improving the functioning of the global financial system.
+Employees of the BIS and the SNB work on various projects at the BIS Innovation Hub Swiss Centre in Basel and Zurich.
+A selection of current and concluded projects follows.
+Projects at the BIS Innovation Hub Swiss Centre are exploratory in nature.

 Projects at the Swiss Centre